Mukiga

 The Bakiga made beer, omuramba, which played a significant social role.
 It had a food component and was an alcoholic drink necessary for social gatherings.
 Omuramba was normally taken from a pot placed in a convenient place.

 The men would sit on wooden stools surrounding it and by means of long tubes; they would drink as they discussed matters affecting their country.
-The elders would also settle disputes, recite their heroic deeds and their history, and sing and dance around a pot of omuramba, this culture has remained outstanding in remote area where there is still plenty.
+The elders would also settle disputes, recite their heroic deeds and their history, and sing and dance around a pot of Omuramba, this culture has remained outstanding in remote area where there is still plenty.

-The Bakiga were and still are very good zither (enanga) players.
+The Bakiga were and still are very good zither (Enanga) players.
 They played it alone or in groups.

 Utensils

 The Bakiga's domestic utensils included baskets, pots, winnowing trays, stools, grinding stones, wooden pestles, mortars and mingling ladles.
-The other household items were drums and harps for entertainment; spears, bows and arrows for defense and hunting; grass mats (ebirago) for sleeping on and emishambi for sitting on.
+The other household items were drums and harps for entertainment; spears, bows and arrows for defense and hunting; grass mats (Ebirago) for sleeping on and Emishambi for sitting on.

-Previously the Bakiga women dressed in cow hides known as ebishaato or enkanda.
+Previously the Bakiga women dressed in cow hides known as Ebishaato or Enkanda.
 They wore bangles on their legs and arms.

 Political Set up